 - Mind your kids – Small children in the backseat can often provide distractions to the driver.
 If a situation arises with your children that requires your attention, pull over and address it before getting back on the road.

-- Stay focused – Even if you avoid obvious distractions, people still tend to let their mind wander or daydream.
+- Stay focused – Even if you avoid obvious distractions, people still tend to let their minds wander or daydream.
 Make sure that you are always focused on the task at hand and aware of your surroundings.
 Remember, even if you are not distracted, there is no guarantee that other drivers are not.
 By always staying alert, you will be in a better position to avoid a potential accident.

 What to Do If You’ve Been Injured by a Distracted Driver

-If you have been in an car accident that was caused by a distracted driver, contact a car accident attorney as soon as possible.
+If you have been in a car accident that was caused by a distracted driver, contact a car accident attorney as soon as possible.
 The attorneys at Arnold & Itkin provide legal representation to victims of distracted driving across the country.
 Contact us today at (888) 493-1629 for a free consultation.
 We’ve helped clients recover billions of dollars by always demanding the accountability they deserve, no matter what.
 We never back down, we always focus on what a client needs, and we're ready to listen to what happened to you so we can start fighting for your recovery.